VAST-THE-DOGE/Tiles/README.md

 # How to Play

+Setup:
+  You **MUST** have a compiler or IDE to play.
+  I am currently uploading source code, not jar files!
+  Therefore, you must compile the code before running.

+Gameplay:
   wip

 # Common Bugs

 I have found a weird bug with Java when pulling code from Github.
 It breaks with different weird bugs such as main not found or input of a commented out function is null.
-I do not know how to fix this other than tring a bunch of different things to get it to work correctly.
+I do not know how to fix this other than trying a bunch of different things to get it to work correctly.
 Theses include:
   Using the Github desktop app to clone the repository before running the code.
   Copying an image from Data/ImageData and deleting the old one and renaming the copy to match the old one.

 # Feedback and Reporting Bugs

-wip
+I feel like this game is at too early of a stage to start fixing bugs that do not break the game.

 # Timeline